manoharpalanisamy/Build-and-deploy-RAG-in-AWS-lambda-ECR-docker-langchain-Huggingface-/README.md

 ## Technologies Used

-🛠️ **AWS Bedrock**: Providing a solid foundation for our AWS infrastructure.
+🛠️ **AWS Bedrock**: Provides the foundational infrastructure for the application, ensuring scalability and reliability.

 📦 **AWS AppRunner**: Simplifying container-based application deployment and management.